 The Last Dinosaur is an average entry in the lost world genre – no more, no less.
 The dinosaur effects are competent, around the same level as the typical Godzilla film that Japan was putting out around this time.
 Like the Godzilla films, the dinosaurs are played by extras in rubber suits that are optically inserted into the live-action footage.
 (Though the film is co-produced by a Japanese production company called Tsuburaya Productions, this is no relation to Godzilla effects creator Eiji Tsuburaya).

-The action is okay, although the plot does slow down during the latter half amid the scenes of the group’s not terribly interesting survival in the wild (during the course of which their clothing is rendered in tatters, while Joan Van Ark’s boots remain shiny and brand new).
+The action is okay, although the plot does slow down during the latter half amid the scenes of the group’s not terribly interesting attempts to survive in the wild.
+(During the course of this their clothing is rendered in tatters, while Joan Van Ark’s boots remain shiny and brand new).
 This is interspersed with occasional encounters with cavemen and dinosaurs but the plot lacks much drive except for Richard Boone’s obsession with killing the T. Rex.

 Richard Boone was the star of numerous Westerns in the 1950s and the tv series’ Have Gun, Will Travel (1957-63) and The Richard Boone Show (1963-4).
-In his introductory scenes here that come with his rough-hewn features hidden behind a pair of dark glasses, an awkward mop of grey hair and a scarf in, he looks more like someone trying to affect a bad disguise than an individualistic billionaire.
+In his introductory scenes where he comes with his rough-hewn features hidden behind a pair of dark glasses, an awkward mop of grey hair and a scarf, he looks more like someone trying to affect a bad disguise than an individualistic billionaire.
 Certainly, when we get to the lost world, he does adequately in the role, although you cannot help but think that Boone would be more suited to the parts usually played by Lon Chaney Jr or as the town drunk in a Western.